 Overcoming Seasonal Challenges

-On more than one occasion, Leo and I have looked at each other with eyes full of despair, wondering how we are going to make it from one season to the next.
 Not just financially, but in terms of employee workload, transportation of trucks and forklifts hundreds of miles, work-life balance, and our own sanity.
 Beekeeping is certainly not for the faint of heart.
 Just like any other sector of agriculture, this profession requires grit, perseverance, planning, optimization, and straight-up hard work.

 Many people equate beekeeping with an idyllic field, kissed by the setting sun, with wildflowers gently swaying in the evening breeze.
 Though that’s a beautiful image for an Instagram post, and we have witnessed this very scene on many occasions, it’s an oversimplified and romanticized version of the truth.